Read this short passage about John the Baptist. And then I have a question for you.

 • The expulsion of the Jews from Rome by the emperor Claudius (Acts 18:2) as recorded by Suetonius

 Friend, these are just a few examples—all written about outside the Bible.
-Critics of the Bible who brush off the Biblical accounts as mere legends or “ancient fiction” only reveal how unfamiliar they are with these historical sources.
+Critics of Christianity who insist that the Bible is just a collection of legends or “ancient fiction” only reveal how unfamiliar they are with these historical sources.

 1. Flavius Josephus, The Antiquities of the Jews, Book 18, Chapter 5:2.

 2. See Joseph Holden and Norman Geisler, The Popular Handbook of Archaeology and the Bible (2013), 283–289 for OT persons; 303–305 for NT persons.

 3. Bertrand Russell, Why I Am Not A Christian: And Other Essays on Religion and Related Subjects (1957), 16.

 4. Gary Habermas documents these sources and comments on them in his book The Historical Jesus: Ancient Evidence for the Life of Christ.
 Also see Norman Geisler, Baker Encyclopedia of Apologetics (1999), 381–385; F. F. Bruce, Jesus and Christian Origins Outside the New Testament.

 5. I have purposely taken this quote from a surviving Arabic version of Josephus’s writings cited by Gary Habermas in his Historical Jesus (1996), 192–196.
 The Arabic version is considered by some to be more reliable than the wording that survives in other languages.
 See Josephus, Antiquities of the Jews, Book 18, Chapter 3:3.